mfthomps/Labtainers/azure/README.txt

 When done with a lab, use
    ./deallocate_vm <user ID>
 to stop incurring most charges.
-Note however that any work you've performed on the Labtainers might be lost (unless you've retrieved your results with get_results.sh.
+Note however that any work you've performed on the Labtainers might be lost (unless you've retrieved your results with get_results.sh), depending on how long the VM is dormant.

 To restore a VM after you deallocated it, use:
     ./restore_vm.sh <user ID>